djaus2/PhotoTimingDjaus/README.md

 - VideoStitcherWPFAppV3 ..
 Use this
   - Can load previous stitched file but timing doesn't work for that (2Do)
   - Uses Image viwer with zoom and pan from this GitHub project [djaus2/ShowImageWPF](https://github.com/djaus2/ShowImageWPF)
+- StitchInTimeMaui  Maui version of PhotoTimingDjaus Console app
+  - No Stitched Image at this stage
+  - Only runs on Windows Desktop at this stage as uses **OpenCvSharp4.runtime.win**

 ## 2Dos
 A few issues remain but getting there.